gem/oq-engine/doc/manual/oq-manual.rst

 all realizations, there is a flag to specify, please see the FAQ https://github.com/gem/oq-engine/blob/master/doc/faq-hazard.md.
-Beware that if the logic tree contains a large number of end branches the process of exporting the results from each end branch can add a significant amount of time - possibly longer than the computation time - and result in a large volume of disk spaced being used.
+Beware that if the logic tree contains a large number of end branches the process of exporting the results from each end *Branch* can add a significant amount of time - possibly longer than the computation time - and result in a large volume of disk spaced being used.
 In this case it is best to postprocess the data programmatically.
 Please contact us and